 Here is my honest Montana Academy review from the two years that I spent there.

-Update: Montana Academy has permanently closed and in its place is Embark at Flathead Valley.
+Update: Montana Academy has permanently closed and in its place is Embark Behavioral Health in Marion, MA.
 The current staff at Embark are some of the former MA staff, including David Chiarito as the executive director of both schools.
 This “re-branding” is very common in the TTI where bad media causes a school to change ownership, but still maintain the same staff and upper management who are responsible for traumatizing teens.

 Therapeutic Approach